Sunday, November 23, 2008

 >>> Ref.
 VedaBase => SB 3.25.27, purport

-Bhakti is not something theoretical described in books of literature, nor a system of rituals to be performed mechanically.
+Bhakti is not something theoretical, described in books of literature, nor a system of rituals to be performed mechanically.
 Bhakti is the very science of God and the self, and is the natural function of the soul.
 Bhakti is the real meaning of dharma.
 It is meant for all living entities and it is not limited by any material condition.
-By following the path of the acaryas, one engages in his eternal activity, in this world and the next:
+By following the path of the acaryas, one engages in one’s eternal activity, in this world and the next:

 jnana-vairagya-yuktena